One World, one Love

 Peace, Joy, Pancakes

-The Fall of the Berlin Wall and the German reunification put the city of Berlin in a positive state of emergency.
-Suddenly there was a lot of space and unexpected possibilities.
-Vacant buildings and unclear responsibilities of the authorities offered a paradise for the creative scene.
-Legendary clubs such as the Planet, the E-Werk, the Tresor and many more were born.
-East and West Germany came together on the dance floors and celebrated liberty while raving to the sounds of the new electronic music.
+The fall of the Wall and the German reunification put the city of Berlin in an exceptionally positive state.
+Suddenly, there was plenty of space and unforeseen opportunities.
+Vacant buildings and unclear government responsibilities provided a paradise for the creative scene.
+Legendary clubs emerged, like “Planet”, “E-Werk”, “Tresor”, and more.
+People from both the East and West came together on the dancefloor to celebrate freedom, dancing to the sounds of the new electronic music.

-The number of Love Parade attendees grew rapidly.
-The Ku’damm had become too small and so in 1996 the parade was given a new home in the heart of Berlin, on the Straße des 17.
-In just ten years, 150 people became an incredible 1.5 million ravers, dancing together, peacefully, under the motto “Music Is The Key” in 1999.
+The number of Love Parade participants rapidly increased.
+The Kurfürstendamm was no longer large enough, so in 1996, the parade found a new home in the heart of Berlin, on the Straße des 17.
+Juni.
+In just ten years, 150 people turned into an incredible 1.5 million ravers who, in 1999, danced together peacefully under the motto “Music Is The Key”.

-At the very beginning of the noughties, all signs still seemed to point to peace, joy, pancakes.
-But the voices of the critics grew louder and finally could no longer be ignored, when in 2001, on the planned date of the Love Parade, a counter-event was registered and the route was thus occupied.
+At the beginning of the 2000s, everything seemed to be all about peace and pancakes.
+However, the voices of the critics grew louder and couldn’t be ignored when in 2001, on the planned date of the Love Parade, a counter-event was registered, and the route was occupied.

-Although the Federal Constitutional Court generally recognizes musical demonstrations as an expression of freedom of speech, the Love Parade lost its demonstration status in summary proceedings.
-It was postponed for a week and from then on Berlin charged the costs of waste disposal, security and street cleaning.
+Although the Federal Constitutional Court generally recognized music demonstrations as an expression of freedom of speech, the Love Parade lost its status as a demonstration in a fast-track legal procedure, and had to be postponed by a week.
+From that point on, Berlin began to calculate the costs for waste disposal, security, and street cleaning.

-In 2002 and 2003, festivities continued on the street, but no suitable new funding concept could be found.
-Financial reserves were used up, new dates began to falter, sponsors dropped out.
-The parade was cancelled in 2004 and 2005 and the Loveparade GmbH faced insolvency.
+In the years 2002 and 2003, people continued to gather on the streets, but no suitable new financing concept could be found.
+Financial reserves were depleted, new dates were in jeopardy, and sponsors withdrew their support.
+The parade didn’t happen in 2004 and 2005, and company Loveparade Berlin GmbH faced insolvency.

-Thereafter it moved to the Ruhr area, where it performed first in Dortmund (2007) and then Essen (2008).
-In the following year, the parade was cancelled because the mayor of Bochum did not consider an event of this size feasible in his city.
+But the following year, the parade was cancelled again.
+The mayor of the city of Bochum at the time did not consider an event of this size feasible in his city and issued a cancellation.

-In 2010, the parade came to a sad end with a mass panic in Duisburg in which 21 people died and hundreds were traumatized.
-At a press conference the day after, the new owner announced that “…out of respect for the victims, their families and friends, we will not continue the event.
+At a press conference the day after, the new brand owner announced, “…out of respect for the victims, their families, and friends, we will no longer continue the event.
 This also means the end of the Love Parade.”